• Skip to primary navigation

 Build a Golden Era V-Taper with this Workout

-Aesthetics, proportions, and symmetry were the main focal points of bodybuilding in the Golden Era, during the days of Arnold Schwarzenegger dominating the Mr. Olympia stage.
-It was all about the V-Taper The advent of science and performance enhancing drugs took the battle from aesthetics to muscle mass and size, which we saw pretty much from Dorian Yates‘ time up until present.
+The Golden Era is filled with aesthetics, proportions, and symmetry.
+These were the main focal points of bodybuilding in during the days of Arnold Schwarzenegger dominating the Mr. Olympia stage.
+It was all about the V-Taper the advent of science and performance enhancing drugs took the battle from aesthetics to muscle mass and size, which we saw pretty much from Dorian Yates‘ time up until present.
 While the fads come and go, the Golden Era aesthetics will stay forever, especially with the classic physique division in bodybuilding, and guys like Chris Bumstead taking the crown year after year.

 Nothing appeals more in a well-crafted physique than the good old V-taper and we’re here to help you build one.